Deities, vampires, demons, elves, artificial intelligences, cyborgs, genetically enhanced humans, sentient ships, aliens.

 Is that a 475-year age gap I see?
 Is that a teen dating an octogenarian?

 I always feel vaguely cheated.
 Is that it?
 Is that all?
 You’ve lived for hundreds of years, and all I get is a foot-stamping romance-novel trope, muttering “mine” uneasily under its breath?
-You are my immortal heroines acting with all the self-possession of a teen high on red bull and sugar.
+Or else you are my immortal heroine acting with all the self-possession of a teen high on red bull and sugar.

 Heaven knows, the immortal hero can be angry.
 The ageless heroine can be flighty.
 These characters can be anything.
 Desperate.
 Struggling with PTSD and depression and psychoses.
 Delighted and enjoying life.
 Bitter.
 Brilliant.
 Dull.
+Childish.
+Zen.
 Powerful.
 Jaded.
-They should not be flat and drawn from a bag of thoughtless clichés.
+But the one thing they should not be is flat and drawn from a bag of thoughtless clichés.

 Practice makes boring